Paul-Dempsey/rack-dev-notes/doc/build-rack.md

 I don't recommend turning off antivirus completely, unless you are particularly diligent and confident about what you download and install.

 Antivirus, including Defender, can interfere with building a project so you should exclude all your development folders from scanning, no matter what AV you use.
+Exclude your dev tools as well, such as the folder where MSYS2 is installed.
+I saw a significant improvement after excluding the `C:\msys64` folder.

 Development folders should never be in OneDrive or similar automated backup system (iCloud, Carbonite).
 In other words, not in your "Documents" folder.